algolia/jdbc-java-connector/README.md

 JDBC Java Connector
 ===================

+**WARNING** : This connector is deprecated, please use the [Java API CLient] (https://github.com/algolia/algoliasearch-client-java-2).

 This connector synchronizes your existing SQL database with Algolia's indices without requiring you to write a single line of code in your application or website.
 MySQL, PostgreSQL and Sqlite3 are currently supported.

 First, it will list all your rows with the `selectQuery` and perform the initial indexing.
 Then, every `refreshRate` seconds, it will look for updated rows using the `updateQuery` and send the updates to Algolia.
 Deletions will be detected every `deleteRate` minutes performing a full scan (+diff) of both your database and index.